You Only Live Once (1937 film): Reception

 The film recorded a loss of $48,045.

 Legacy

 Radio adaptation

-You Only Live Once was presented on Philip Morris Playhouse on November 28, 1941.
-The adaptation starred Burgess Meredith.
+You Only Live Once was presented on Philip Morris Playhouse on November 28, 1941, with Burgess Meredith.

 Cultural impact

 James Baldwin writes fondly about the film in The Devil Finds Work, arguing Lang "never succeeded quite so brilliantly again".

 François Truffaut wrote the film "is about destiny and fate", explaining: "You Only Live Once is about interlocking forces: everything may seem to be going well, but the truth is, everything is going badly."

+The portrayal in the film of "The last romantic couple" inspired Godard in his 1965 film Pierrot le fou.

+You Only Live Once is considered to be a predecessor to the 1967 film Bonnie and Clyde.